 Pancakes don’t have to be a no-no if you’re trying to eat healthy.
-These strawberry oatmeal blender pancakes are packed with simple, nutrient-rich ingredients to fuel your day and are bursting with flavor.
-Plus, they’re so easy to make!
+These strawberry oatmeal blender pancakes are packed with simple, nutrient-rich ingredients to fuel your day.
+Plus, they're bursting with flavor and are so easy to make!

-All of the ingredients come together in a blender- no bowls, whisks, etc. You can even pour the batter directly into the pan from the blender so there’s minimal clean up involved!
+All of the ingredients come together in a blender- no bowls or whisks needed!
+You can even pour the batter directly into the pan from the blender so there’s minimal clean up involved.

 Made with Wholesome Ingredients